svenhjol/Charm/docs/features/tweaks.md

 ## No anvil minimum XP
 ![No anvil minimum XP](https://i.postimg.cc/Bbw23Gvb/No-anvil-minimum-xp.png) This small change to vanilla code allows anvil recipes to not require at least 1 level of XP.
-It fits better for certain actions, such as tallow increasing durability.
+It fits better for certain actions, such as pig iron increasing durability.

 ## Pickaxes break pistons
 ![Pickaxes break pistons](https://i.postimg.cc/DzdsZGzt/Pickaxes-break-pistons.png)